Transportation Impact Fees

-Pursuant to Revised Code of Washington (RCW 82.02.050(3) and Bainbridge Island Ordinance No. 2016-16, a developer/applicant may request that payment of impact fees be deferred until 1) final inspection, 2) issuance of Occupancy, or 3) closing of the first sale of the property after the issuance of the applicable building permit, whichever comes first.
+Pursuant to Revised Code of Washington (RCW 82.02.050(3) and BIMC 15.30.210, a developer/applicant, for a single family residential unit, may request that payment of impact fees be deferred until final inspection of the applicable building permit.
 See Impact Fee Deferral Form.

 Transportation Impact Fee Claim for Credit (Optional)